william-phan-vn/udacity-fullstack-web-course/assignment_2_trivia_api/backend/API_DOCUMENTATION.md

 #### GET /categories/<string:category_id>/questions
 - Fetches questions for a cateogry specified by id request argument
 - Request Arguments: `category_id` - integer
-- Returns: An object with questions for the specified category, total questions, and current category string
+- Returns: An object with questions for the specified category and total questions
 ```json
 {
   "questions": [